 Samsung Galaxy Android 10 Updates

 The most important update for most people in the US is the Samsung Galaxy Android 10 update.
 Due to the fact that they’re the most popular phones.
-Over the last year or two they’ve gotten faster, and thanks to a long Android 10 “Q” beta that started in March, Samsung released Android 10 and One UI 2.0 faster than any previous update.
+Over the last year or two they’ve gotten faster, and thanks to a long Android 10 “Q” beta that started in March of 2019, Samsung released Android 10 and One UI 2.0 faster than any previous update.

 - Galaxy S10, Galaxy S10+, and S10e (global release in December, US rollout as of Dec 16th)